isabella232/net-redirect-call/readme.md

 Writer's note: *Hey!
 Let's push the gig economy forward - please share this piece in your community.*

-# Keep users’ phone numbers private in your Uber for X
+# Keep users phone numbers private in your Uber for X
 ![configure your app](images/uberforx.jpg)

 ##The On-Demand Demand